Many baby boomers will remember air-raid sirens, bomb shelters, and the fear of a nuclear holocaust.

 At the time I was assembling this video, President Trump was pulling out of the nuclear non-proliferation treaty with Russia, Los Alamos was gearing-up for renewed nuclear weapons production, a Russian missile testing facility blew-up causing several radioactivity monitoring stations to go offline, and the Doomsday Clock was closer to midnight that it had been since the peak of the Cold War.
 Yes folks, this was all happening in August 2019.

-No Time To Run was first written in 1985, and performed during 1989 when I was heading the Calgary underground alternative band 9 DAZE ( not to be confused with any current band by the same name ).
+No Time To Run was first written in 1985, and performed during 1989 while I was heading 9 DAZE, a Calgary underground alternative rock trio ( not to be confused with any current band by the same name ).

 It was inspired in part by the political climate of the Regan Administration, in particular what had become known as the Star Wars program.